2019 Funders Institute

 The 2019 Funders Institute will focus on deep community work that’s advancing racial equity and how funders can support it, conversation about keeping homelessness and housing stability as key topics during the 2020 presidential election and Census, and peer learning on how funders should support their grantees in addressing racial disparities.

 The Institute consists of a full day on Monday, July 22 and a funder-only workshop on both Tuesday, July 23 and Wednesday, July 24 during the National Conference on Ending Homelessness.

 Registration for the 2019 Funders Institute is now closed.

-The 2019 Funders Institute will focus on advancing racial equity from the ground up in homelessness, keeping homelessness and housing stability at the center of upcoming political events, and supporting our grantees and communities in addressing racial disparities.
+The 2019 Funders Institute will focus on advancing racial equity from the ground up in homelessness, how to effectively influence public policy, and building the capacity of grantees to do racial equity work.
 Some of the major themes we will explore include:

 Advancing Racial Equity from the Ground Up

 While Black people comprise 13% of the general population in the United States and 26% of those living in poverty, they account for more than 40% of the homelessness population, suggesting that poverty rates alone do not explain the over-representation.
 As we continue to work with policymakers and our homelessness system to reduce these disparities, we also need to better support people deeply embedded in communities who are fighting for racial justice.

-What Funders are Doing to Change these Outcomes
+What Funders are Doing to Support Grantees in Racial Equity Work